cueods/stat_computing_python/index.md

 * **Late homeworks will receive 0 credit**
 * **No make-up homeworks** will be granted even if you registered late to the class
-* If you want to learn how to use Google Colab, follow these instructions
-* Please read these important things related to submitting homeworks on Ed

 #### **Exams (65%)**